HasangerGames/suroi/README.md

 pnpm build
 ```

-Production builds are served using [NGINX](https://nginx.org).
-A config file can be found [here](nginx.conf).

-To start the WebSocket server, run this command in the project root:
+To start the WebSocket server, execute
 ```sh
 pnpm start
 ```

+Production builds are served using [NGINX](https://nginx.org).
+A config file can be found [here](nginx.conf).